 Ease financial stress with these debt consolidation tools

 Are you feeling financially squeezed with the amount of bills coming your way each month?
 You’re not alone.
-With the economic news lately, many Americans are feeling financial stress—70% report concerns about inflation, economic uncertainty and rising interest rates.
+With the economic news lately, many 7 in 10 Americans are feeling financial stress.

 While there are many ways to manage your financial stress, one of the most effective is by managing your debt.
 Debt can stand in the way of your financial goals, making it harder for you to save and invest.
 Reducing debt frees up more resources to focus on your financial future.

-There are many ways you can get a better handle on your debt and start working towards eliminating it.
-Many homeowners use the equity they’ve built up in their home to help them pay off debt.
+There are many ways you could get a better handle on your debt and start working towards eliminating it.
+Many homeowners use the equity they’ve built up in their home to help them consolidate debt.
 But even if you don’t have substantial equity in your home to put towards debt consolidation, you can still find solutions that will help you take control of the amount you owe.

-Our Debt Consolidator Products can help you get the financial flexibility you’re looking for.
-Here’s a rundown of the options you can take advantage of, and make sure you get in touch with a loan officer, who can help you decide which product suits you the best.
+Our Debt Consolidator Products could help you get the financial flexibility you’re looking for.
+Here’s a rundown of the options you could take advantage of, and make sure you get in touch with a loan officer, who can help you decide which product suits you the best.

 Debt consolidation through home equity